Adam1Adam1/project--one/README.md

 ## Wireframes
 <img width="1440" alt="Screen Shot 2021-06-21 at 8 53 35 PM" src="https://user-images.githubusercontent.com/83483989/122846152-3db2ea00-d2d3-11eb-9f17-640fc0d7956f.png">

-Upload images of your wireframes to an image hosting site or add them to an assets folder in your repo and link them here with a description of each specific wireframe.

 ### MVP/PostMVP

-T

 - Find and use external api